SECTION 1. Chapter 190B is hereby amended, after section 5-507, by inserting the following new section:-

 "Adult" means an individual 18 years of age or older.

-"Supported decision-making" means the process of supporting, without impeding the self-determination of the decision-maker, and accommodating the decision-maker in making life decisions, including decisions related to where the decision-maker wants to live; the services, supports, financial decisions, and medical care the decision-maker wants to receive; whom the decision-maker wants to live with; and where the decision-maker wants to work.
+"Supported decision-making" means the process of supporting and accommodating the decision-maker, without impeding the self-determination of the decision-maker, in making life decisions, including, but not limited to, decisions related to where the decision-maker wants to live; the services, supports, financial decisions, and medical care the decision-maker wants to receive; whom the decision-maker wants to live with; or where the decision-maker wants to work.

 "Supported decision-making agreement" is an agreement a decision-maker enters into with one or more supporters under this section to use supported decision-making.